NickHoward1/Azure-Audit-Logs---KQL/README.md

 | summarize number_of_records = count() by Caller, ActivityStatusValue
 | where number_of_records > resource_threshold`

-<b>Screenshot1:</b> Shows how I use KQL to retrieve all logs from one single IP address.<br>
+<b>Screenshot1:</b> Shows how I search for <br>
-<b>Screenshot2:</b> Shows how I can export logs if I need to send the raw data to seniors.<br>
+<b>Screenshot2:</b> Shows how I break down the KQL to bring back the number of users that successfully deleted resources within the last 7 days.<br>

-<b>Screenshot3:</b> Shows how I adjust the time range to make sure the search retrieves the correct data for a certain time period.<br>
+This search query can help me determine